Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 There was a smear of superheated metallic plasma where the *Destroying Fury* had been.

-…Welp.
+...Welp.
 He had one priority.
 His ship and crew came *first* so he glanced at the sensor fiel-

-…Where was the Vengeance Engine?
+...Where was the Vengeance Engine?

-He froze for a second as he remembered how to change sensor modes, tapped through (since he didn’t remember the quick code) to find the gravimetric…They’d jumped out.
-Destination unknown…with the Great Father and the Wrecking Crew on board.
+He froze for a second as he remembered how to change sensor modes, tapped through (since he didn’t remember the quick code) to find the gravimetric...
+They’d jumped out.
+Destination unknown... with the Great Father and the Wrecking Crew on board.

 "...Oh, you *sneaky motherfucker."*

 He grabbed his tablet.
 They needed to know where it had gone, and fast.
-Of course, now the Hunters had *a battalion* of HEAT-grade Stonebacks all up in their shit, so…see how that worked out for them.
-But if they decided to self-destruct or some shit…
+Of course, now the Hunters had *a battalion* of HEAT-grade Stonebacks all up in their shit, so... see how that worked out for them.
+But if they decided to self-destruct or some shit...

 He hadn’t even finished writing the flash message when he got one coming back, from the Near-Sol Deep Space Monitoring System.